 This is essential when we are in middle school.
 Raise your hand if you have a question or comment.
 If I have called on someone else, listen to what they have to say.
-Do not
+Do

-interrupt others when they are speaking in the classroom.
+not interrupt others when they are speaking in the classroom.

 In addition, respect each other's space, their things, and their ideas.
 I like to talk about the "bubble" we have around us.
-Different cultures have different sizes of "bubbles", but
+Different cultures have different sizes of

-for you to look at.
+things for you to look at.
 Please do not take or break these items.
 Thanks.

 I think it goes without saying that standing on furniture, running around the room, and pushing each other are not safe behaviors.
-Think before you do any of these things.
-I
+Think before you do any of these

-will not hesitate to issue detentions for behaviors that could put others at risk of being hurt.
+things.
+I will not hesitate to issue detentions for behaviors that could put others at risk of being hurt.
 This also includes throwing items, including pencils.

 I want each of you to feel safe in the classroom, and therefore I ask that you take care in what you say to each other.
 Treat others how you would like to be treated.
-No name
+No

-calling, or even telling others to "shut up."
+name calling, or even telling others to "shut up."
 In a civilized classroom, aggressive behavior is not conducive to productive learning.
 Don't bring it through my door.

 I look forward to a wonderful, rewarding year with you.
 Please play your part in making it one of your best!